ViinayKumaarMamidi/dbt_Databricks_Project/README.md

 # dbt_Databricks_Project
-This repo contains details about dbt with Databricks project
+This repo contains details about leveraging Dbt tool with the help of Databricks and building Dbt concepts end to end.
+Thanks

+**Project Details:**
+1.